 Wilmington Grammar School for Girls is part of Endeavour MAT, which has its own website to explain the overall strategic Trust structure.
 At local level however, each school has its own Local Governing Body (LGB).

-A message from Diane Connell, Chair of Local Governing Body:
+A message from John Webster, Chair of Local Governing Body:

 Membership of the Local Governing Body